Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 While creating mild cognitive dissonance can be a legitimate marketing tactic, exploiting psychological vulnerabilities is ethically questionable.
 Marketers have a responsibility to be transparent and avoid manipulative practices that excessively heighten anxiety or pressure consumers into decisions they might regret.

 Ethical marketing focuses on providing genuine value and aiding the customer's decision-making process, rather than leveraging discomfort for short-term gain.
-Justifying potentially unethical marketing practices internally can lead to a normalization of questionable behavior within an organization.
+Justifying potentially unethical marketing practices internally can lead to a normalisation of questionable behaviour within an organisation.
 It can also harm the brand in the long run.

 In essence, cognitive dissonance is a powerful psychological force shaping the consumer journey.
 By understanding its triggers and effects, marketers can develop more effective strategies for acquisition and retention, build stronger brand relationships, and navigate the ethical complexities of influencing consumer choice.
 Ignoring cognitive dissonance, particularly post-purchase, can lead to significant negative consequences for brand reputation and profitability.